Discover the hidden treasures of this coastal Egyptian gem.

 Port Said Military Museum

-Located near the city center, this museum focuses on the history of the 1956 Suez Crisis and later military events in the region.
-In addition to indoor exhibits, visitors can also see outdoor displays featuring tanks and military equipment.
+Located near the city center, this museum focuses on the 1956 Suez Crisis and later events in the region.
+Visitors can explore indoor exhibits while also seeing tanks and other military displays outside.

 El Nasr Museum for Modern Art